INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

+For the purposes of this guide, biohacking is referring to implanted NFC/RFID microchips, sensory magnets, LEDs, etc

 - **AUGMENTING**: To enhance or amplify something by adding to it, or in this context, to modify or improve the human body.

 - **BIOHACKING**: The unconventional or subversive application of technology to enhance or alter the human body's structure or capabilities.